 Traditionally for the series, the new Casio G-Shock Go Green GR7900EW-7 is by no means small seriously limiting the choice of outfit you could possibly wear with this timekeeper.
 Well, if you only plan to wear one in a gym or use it with other types of sports activities, this shouldn’t be a problem.

-However, the watch is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.
+However, despite being relatively big, the watch -just like most other members of G-Shock family- is not especially heavy tipping the scales at around 71 grams or slightly less than 2.5 ounces.

 Another nice thing about this watch is a “green” power saving mode that increases the timekeeper’s time of operation more than 2.5 times as opposed to normal mode: really useful if you don’t plan to wear this little green monster on a daily basis.